We're an affiliate

 This will make it easier for your dog to know what is expected of him the following day as he goes to sleep.

-What has your experience with dog adoption been?
-Please let us know in the comments below and we will have a conversation with you.
+How was your experience with the dog adoption process?
+Please let us know in the comments below.